leosiqueira/HPC_setup_dask_jobqueue/hpc_v2.rst

 Further Reading
 ---------------

 We have not attempted to provide a comprehensive tutorial on how to use Dask or Jupyter on HPC systems because each HPC system is uniquely configured.
-Instead, we have provided a friendly and generalizable workflow for deploying Pangeo.
+Instead, we have provided a friendly and generalizable workflow for deploying parallel multicore processing using python.
 Below we provide a few useful links for further customization of these tools.

  * `Deploying Dask on HPC <http://dask.pydata.org/en/latest/setup/hpc.html>`__
  * `Configuring and Deploying Jupyter Servers <http://jupyter-notebook.readthedocs.io/en/stable/index.html>`__